OmegaTrading/OmegaUI/README.md

     * run: Run a backtest.
 Please note that this needs to return 3 items: returns, transactions and pnl.

   * Before running the UI, the following command has to be running: 'python socket_logged.py flask run'.
 This is the server which redirects the logs to the UI.

+  * To run the UI, run the following command: 'python app.py' and in your browser (tested only on Chrome), navigate to the specified address (should be http://127.0.0.1:8050/).

 ## 3. Example:
 An example has been included in the tests folder to give an idea on how to use the UI (see test_backtest.py).
 When